Naval Hospital Color Guard – CMC Commencement 2019

 Veterans Priority Registration

-Copper Mountain College offers priority registration to all veterans, regardless of separation date or use of GI Bill® benefits.
+Copper Mountain College offers priority registration to all veterans and active duty, regardless of separation date or use of GI Bill® benefits.
 This exceeds the minimum standard set by the State of California.
 To obtain priority status, please bring proof of prior military service (retired ID, Department of Veterans Affair ID, DD 214, etc.) to Veterans Services on the main campus.
-Veterans dependents do not qualify for this benefit.
+Veterans’ dependents do not qualify for this benefit.

 CalVet Fee Waiver Information